LukasBommes/PV-Hawk/docs/source/finetune_segmentation.rst

   jupyter lab --allow-root --ip=0.0.0.0 --port=8888

 Note, that the port number must match the port forwarded when starting the Docker container.
-Depending on the location of your training dataset, you may have to add another mapping statement (`-v ...`) to the Docker run command to map your training dataset into the container.
+Depending on the location of your training dataset, you may have to add another mapping statement (`--mount type=bind,src=...,dst=...`) to the Docker run command to map your training dataset into the container.

 Open the displayed URL in the web browser on your machine.
 In jupyter lab navigate to `extractor/segmentation` and open the `train.ipynb` notebook.